-Inflammation and its Affects
+Inflammation and Diabetes

+How are Inflammation and Diabetes Connected?
 There is a major link between diabetes and inflammation.
 Inflammation is your system that is exceptional for fighting off any type of foreign invader such as toxic chemicals, viruses, germs, and any other “invader” to your body that doesn’t belong there.
 Inflammation is a normal body function.
 It also helps to repair any injuries and fights infections.
 Your systems need to be healthy.

 But it also can be the main cause of complications from diabetes and insulin resistance too.
 You can develop all kinds of damage throughout your body from diabetes injuring your blood vessels.
 SUGAR!
 It’s the high blood sugar levels that provoke the inflammation that do the damage to your vessels.
 Sugar is bad news!